 Since August 2008 (in the UK) whenever an electrician makes any changes to circuits in a kitchen or bathroom he/she must bring the installation up to the latest standards.
 This means that all circuits (including lighting) in a kitchen or bathroom MUST be protected by and RCD or RCCB (same thing).
 So if your electrics haven’t had any work since 2008 there may be additional work needed.
 If you have a fuse box with wired fuses you certainly will need additional work.

 Electrical costs can vary between £200 and over £1000 depending upon the condition of existing installation and the extent of changes required to supply appliances and lighting.

 Kitchen Units Costs

-The cost of the kitchen units themselves might typically be between £4000 and £9000 for an average sized kitchen but of course it does depend upon the style, the finish and the features.
+The cost of the kitchen units themselves might typically be between £4000 and £15000 for an average sized kitchen but of course it does depend upon your choice of the style, the finish and the features.
 Handle-less kitchens cost more as do wall units with lift-up doors.
 Drawer packs always cost much more than the equivalent cupboards.
 So the design has a strong bearing on the eventual cost and we always bear budgets in mind when designing.

 Kitchen Worktop Choices